rahmed42/rahmed42/README.md

 ---

-- I'm actually working in a Spacial company on embedded software based on VxWorks and NASA's CFS/CFE.
+- 🚀 I'm working at Thales Alenia Space as an embedded software engineer on the NASA Artemis program for the Lunar Gateway project based on VxWorks and NASA's CFS/CFE.

 - I worked on Autonomous drive system for cars few months